mendix/docker-mendix-buildpack/README.md

 ```

 This command needs to be done at least once on the builder OS.

+Building images on a licensed RHEL host will enable access to additional packages and Red Hat support.

 To reuse the rootfs image, push it to a private repository: